Home » How To » How To Insert Watermark in a Word Document

 save newly created watermark by clicking save selection to watermark gallery

-9. In the “Create New Building Block” window, type a name in the Name field, select “Watermarks” from the “Gallery” dropdown menu, and “General” from the “Category” dropdown menu.
-Finally, click the “Ok” button to save changes.
+In the “Create New Building Block” window, type a name in the “Name” field, select “Watermarks” from the “Gallery” dropdown menu, and “General” from the “Category” dropdown menu.
+Finally, click the “OK” button to save changes.

 watermark details

-10. That is it.
-With that, you have created a new watermark.
-To use it, go to the “Design” tab and click on “Watermark.”
-Here, find the newly added watermark in the list and click on it.
-Doing so will add it to the document.
+That is it.
+With that, you have created a new watermark and saved it.
+To use it, go to the “Design” tab and click on “Watermark“.
+Here, find the newly added watermark in the list, then click it.

 create watermark in word

 That is it.
-It is that simple to create a watermark in Word.
+It is that simple to create a custom watermark and add it to a Word document.

 1. Open the Word document with the watermark.